 It is our mission to guide our students to develop their character and integrity all while practicing our Christian values.
 SFCMA operates the Martial Arts Team at each of our many locations from Elementary Ages through High School Aged students.
 With each progressed level of age/rank, students are challenged to meet new goals as each new rank consists of learning new techniques which challenge students both mentally and physically.
 Soldiers For Christ is an endorsed martial arts school specializing in the teachings and traditions of Hapkido.
 Students learn a variety of Hapkido skills including: new kicking strikes, pad routines, sparring; while the older students primarily focus on the principles of Hapkido integrated with learning the weak points of the body, joint locks, throws, hip-tosses, rolls, obstacle rolls, and learning the weak points of the body.

 It is our teaching to instill and maintain the Tenets of Martial Arts in each of our students being: Courtesy, Integrity, Perseverance, Self-Control, and Indomitable Spirit; and the remind ourselves that there is only one true master, The Lord Jesus Christ.

-As a Hapkidoist, it is our mission to always strive to become a better martial artist and a better person.
+As a Hapkidoist, it is our mission to always strive to become a better martial artist and a better person of faith.
 Hapkido can translate "way of coordinated power", which relates to our fundamental learning of the art itself.
 However, the same words in Korean can also translate to "way of harmonious spirit" signifying that Hapkido is more than just learning martial techniques; it is about development as a person in character and lives in everything we do as a way of living.

 Hapkido was founded by Choi Yong-Sool according to the Korean Hapkido Federation.